CLICK HERE TO REQUEST AN APPOINTMENT

 Most people have moles, and most moles are harmless.
 But it’s important to watch for changes in your moles because some changes can be signs of skin cancer.
 Most moles are benign, meaning they’re not cancerous.
 However, some moles can develop into melanoma, which is the most dangerous type of skin cancer.
 If you have a mole that starts to change in appearance, it’s important to see a family medicine doctor in freeport who accepts medicare at the Charles Evans Center immediately.
 Here are some changes to look out for:

-When Should A Mole Be Checked Out?family medicine doctor in freeport that accepts medicare
+When Should A Mole Be Checked Out?gynecologist in levittown that accepts medicaid

 1. The Abcdes Of Melanoma: If a mole has any of the following characteristics, it should be checked by a family medicine doctor in freeport that accepts medicare: